-My original plan when I heard that Men’s Health magazine had branched out into the ready meal industry was to get a guest blog from The Boyfriend.
+My original plan when I heard that Men’s Health meals, an offshoot of the magazine into the ready meal industry was to get a guest blog from The Boyfriend.
 I figured he could nom his way through a couple and then write up a post while I sat in the garden painting my toenails or something.
 But no…..The Boyfriend is not a fan of food that goes ping and so when the delivery arrived he looked at it with much trepidation and starting chopping a carrot.
-More fool him as I decided to take over the testing task and I can safely tell you, they’re pretty good.
+More fool him as I decided to take over the testing task and I can safely tell you, Men’s Health meals are pretty good.

 I’ve been eating them for lunch (the joy of working from home) and they are actually pretty good.
 Some of the portions are a bit big even for me – and I eat a lot – and I admit, the idea of having carbs like rice or noodles for lunch is a bit of a mind shift as normally I just have salad, but they’re definitely filling.
 I started off with the Chicken Tagine and Chickpeas with Bulgar Wheat (that’s it pictured above) – that one was a bit sweet for me as it has apricot in the sauce but it was pretty tasty with a shot of hot sauce.
 I then went to the Pulled Chilli Beef, one of the meals they think will be a top seller.
 I can see why – huge chunks of meat, lots of okra and peppers and it was really good – but this was one where the portion size did defeat me, I got about 3/4 through.
 A few other meals later and I discovered my favourite – the 349 calorie Chicken Tikka Breast with Aubergine and Lentil Dahl.
 I reckon this contains about 150 fewer calories than my normal lunchtime salad (by the time I’ve added avocado and dressing to make it less than boring) but it was infinitely more satisfying – I still wasn’t hungry at 5.30 and I eat at noon!.